MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Navigate PDF documents using page thumbnails.** You will now be able to navigate through your PDF document using thumbnails that represent the pages.
 These thumbnails will appear in the pane on the left side of the PDF reader.

-- **Configure the list of domains for which the password manager User Interface (UI) for Save and Fill will be disabled.** Use the PasswordAutofillBlockListDomains policy to configure the list of domains (HTTP/HTTPS schemas and hostnames only) where Microsoft Edge should disable the password manager.
+- **Configure the list of domains for which the password manager User Interface (UI) for Save and Fill will be disabled.** Use the[PasswordManagerBlocklist](/deployedge/microsoft-edge-policies#passwordmanagerblocklist) policy to configure the list of domains (HTTP/HTTPS schemas and hostnames only) where Microsoft Edge should disable the password manager.
 This means that Save and Fill workflows will be disabled, which ensures that passwords for those websites can’t be saved or auto filled into web forms.

 - **Publish and update extensions to the Microsoft Edge Add-ons store using API's (in public preview).** You can integrate these API's directly into your continuous integration and continuous delivery (CI/CD) pipeline, and publish extension package updates to the Microsoft Edge Add-on store without using the partner center.
 To learn more, see [Using the Microsoft Edge Add-ons API (in private preview)](/microsoft-edge/extensions-chromium/publish/api/using-addons-api)